Mary Hartman, Mary Hartman: History and production

 In December 1974, Norman Lear and his entertainment company, Tandem Productions, created a pilot for his new serial, Mary Hartman, Mary Hartman, a satire of the impact of American consumerism.
 The pilot, consisting of two episodes and shot on a $100,000 (equal to $ today) budget, was not picked up by the networks.

 Lear then pursued a syndication strategy by hiring a sales agent to sell the show at the 1976 National Association of Television Program Executives (NATPE) market in San Francisco.
 The mostly independent stations that picked up the show began calling themselves the Mary Hartman Network.
 KING-TV of Seattle became the first station to procure syndication rights to Mary Hartman, Mary Hartman.

+Norman Lear announced the show's cancellation in April 1977.
+The show ended on July 1st of the same year.

 Mary Hartman, Mary Hartman was filmed at KTLA Studios in Los Angeles.

 Music

 The theme song, "Premiere Occasion", was selected from the stock music library Southern Library of Recorded Music.
 It was written by British composer Robert Charles Kingston under the pseudonym Barry White and copyrighted in 1965, 10 years before Mary Hartman, Mary Hartman first aired, lending the illusion of a soap opera that already had a long history.
 Incidental music for the series was mostly written by Earle Hagen.

 As country and western singer-songwriter Loretta Haggers, Mary Kay Place sang a number of songs over the course of the series.
 Place wrote some of those songs herself, including "Baby Boy" and "Vitamin L", both of which were issued as singles by Columbia Records in 1976.
 "Baby Boy" was a minor hit for Loretta Haggers in the series, which she played to a nationwide audience live on the set of Dinah! in one episode, as well as a minor hit for Place, spending 13 weeks on the Billboard Hot 100 chart and peaking at No. 60.
 Place also released a full album of Loretta Haggers's music, Tonite!
 At the Capri Lounge Loretta Haggers.

 Several songs have been written about Mary Hartman, many of them incorporating elements of the theme song.
 All-woman rock group The Deadly Nightshade's disco-flavored "Mary Hartman, Mary Hartman (Theme)" reached No. 79 on the Hot 100, and at least four other Mary Hartman-related disco songs were released by Vincent Montana Jr., Sammy Davis Jr., Floyd Cramer, and The Marketts during the show's run.